 STEM Curiosity Lab

 STEM programming at Walking Mountains provides hands-on experiments and activities that allow your child to explore real-world examples of science, technology, engineering and mathematics (STEM).
 Explore your greatest curiosities through student-centered projects.
-Students who engage in STEM activities at a young age experience increased scores in math and science and have a higher rate going into a STEM related career.
+Students who engage in STEM activities at a young age achieve higher scores in math and science and are more likely to choose a STEM-related career.

 Natural Resource Internship